Beyond Fixed False Discovery Rates: Post-Hoc Conformal Selection with E-Variables: Introduction

 \subsubsection{Conformal Selection with E-variables}

 Recent work has combined conformal e-variables with e-BH for selection and related tasks.
 Reference \cite{lee2025selection} applied this combination to selection from hierarchical data, constructing count-based e-variables from threshold exceedances after a data-dependent cutoff.
-More recently, the work \cite{bai2026conformal} extended CS to settings where the quality of each selection is measured by a continuous loss rather than a binary indicator, using risk-adjusted e-variables to control a generalized notion of FDR.
-In both works, however, the e-variable construction depends on the nominal level $\alpha_{\textrm{max}}$, so that changing the target $\alpha_{\textrm{max}}$ requires recomputing the e-variables.
-This prevents direct application to post-hoc selection, where the operating point is chosen after observing the data.
+More recently, the work \cite{bai2026conformal} extended CS to settings where the quality of each selection is measured by a continuous loss rather than a binary indicator, using risk-adjusted e-variables to control a generalized notion of FDR. {In both works, however, the e-variable construction depends on a thresholding level that must be fixed before the data are seen, so that changing it requires recomputing the e-variables.} This prevents direct application to post-hoc selection, where the operating point is chosen after observing the data.